 The Australian Shepherd is a medium-sized dog breed is known as the “Aussie”.
 Aussies were entirely developed in the United States to work on ranches.
 They are kind, loving, and devoted to those they know.
 They are very loyal to their owners and are rewarding dogs if treated well.
 The Aussie is intelligent, learns quickly and loves to play.

 This breed is typically highly energetic, requiring a great deal of exercise and attention.
-Their coats can be black, blue merle and red with or without white markings.
+The dog’s coats can be black, blue, merle and red with or without white markings.

 1. Very Smart and Loyal

-They’re smart, loyal and looking very beautiful dog breed.
-Their loyalty isolates them and they don’t really get along with others.
-This is among the smartest of all dog breeds, and one whose owners need to pay attention lest they find themselves outsmarted.
-They’re smart but hyper and need a lot of attention.
+They’re intelligent, loyal and looking wonderful dog breed.
+The dogs’ loyalty isolates them, and they don’t get along with others.
+This dog is among the smartest of all dog breeds and one whose owners need to pay attention lest they find themselves outsmarted.
+They’re intelligent but hyper and require a lot of attention.